ibexa/content/README.md

 # Ibexa DXP Content Symfony Flex metapackage

+⚠️ As of Ibexa DXP v4.6.0, Ibexa Content has been replaced by Ibexa Headless.
+Proceed to [ibexa/headless](https://github.com/ibexa/headless) to check out the latest version.

 This is a metapackage for Symfony Flex-based Ibexa DXP Content installation.
 It requires a subscription.